cscan/vue3-excel-editor/README.md

 ## Status

-Thanks to reinerBa in helping to migrate to Vue3.
+Thanks to edutucci and reinerBa in helping to migrate to Vue3.
 This project is in an early stage of development.
 Any contribution is welcome. :D